Modern Slavery banner

 Modern slavery statement

-This statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015 (the Act), and sets out the steps which Games Global Limited has taken during the financial year ending 31 March 2024, in order to prevent modern slavery from occurring in its operations and supply chain.
-This statement is applicable to the worldwide operations of Games Global Limited and its subsidiaries (the Group).
+This statement is published in accordance with Section 54 of the UK Modern Slavery Act 2015 (the “Act”) and outlines the actions taken by Games Global Limited throughout the financial year ending 31 March 2025 to prevent modern slavery and human trafficking within our business and supply chain.
+This statement applies to all global operations of Games Global Limited and its subsidiaries (the “Group”).

-We have approximately 1,000+ employees worldwide and operations in countries including, but not limited to, the Isle of Man, United Kingdom, Gibraltar, Malta, Estonia, South Africa, and the United States.
-We make sure we recruit and pay fairly.
+We employ over 1,000 people globally, with operations in jurisdictions including, but not limited to, the Isle of Man, United Kingdom, Gibraltar, Malta, Estonia, South Africa, Brazil, and the United States.
+Across all locations, we remain committed to fair recruitment practices and equitable pay structures.

-As part of our commitment to combating modern slavery, this year we have begun to implement a comprehensive Supply Chain Management framework which, in conjunction with the related Supplier Code of Conduct, will enable us to review and monitor our suppliers’ adherence to modern slavery laws and requirements.
-This framework will help us mitigate risks and ensure ethical practices throughout our supply chain.
+As part of our ongoing commitment to combating modern slavery, this year we have continued to embed our comprehensive Supply Chain Management framework, introduced last year.
+Working in conjunction with our Supplier Code of Conduct, this framework enables us to assess, monitor, and engage with our suppliers regarding their adherence to modern slavery laws and ethical standards.
+Over the past year, we have built on this foundation and continue to take steps to mitigate risks and strengthen ethical practices across our supply chain.

 Policies